petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

     }
     ```

-# Add Docker Compose Project to a Visual Studio Solution
+# Add Docker Compose Project to the Solution

 1. Right click on the **Web API project**, and then select **Add** > **Docker Support**.